mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Include the SiPM nonlinearity into the simulation/post processing
 - [ ] Analyse Andy's GRU data
 - [ ] Test rate limits with function generator for both codes, going above 1 kHz if possible
+- [ ] Check if the geiger was working properly with my code

 ## Complete